Still image sorting rule guide

 screen image

-• With blur judgement, you can automatically sort images that are not focused due to shaking of the hand or other factors.
+• With blur detection, you can automatically sort images that are not focused due to shaking of the hand or other factors.

-• If you enable the button, images that are not blurred or in focus will be judged as matching the sorting rules.
+• If you enable this function, images that are not blurred or in focus will be determined as matching the sorting rules.

-• If it is focused in at least one place within the image, it will be judged as matching the sorting rule.
+• If it is focused in at least one place within the image, it will be determined as matching the sorting rule.

 screen image